ossf/scorecard/CONTRIBUTING.md

 ## Changing Score Results

 As a general rule of thumb, pull requests that change Scorecard score results will need a good reason to do so to get merged.
+It is a good idea to discuss such changes in a GitHub issue before implementing them.

 ## Linting